By Jordan Weig

 “I wish I would have been more open-minded to out of state schools and realized that there are so many perks to living out of state, including personal growth and experiences,” Nikki said.

-Overall, our biggest piece of advice for the college search process is to get connected.
+Overall, her biggest piece of advice for the college search process is to get connected.
 CSU has admissions counselors who are available to answer questions, address concerns, and connect you with faculty.

 Author: Jordan Weig

-Jordan is a current student from Montrose, Colorado, who will graduate in 2018 with a degree in Clinical and Counseling Psychology.
+Jordan is a recent Clinical and Counseling Psychology graduate from Montrose, Colorado.
 She loves drinking coffee, going outside, and laughing a little too hard at puns.